 - Mention of your brand during media interviews.

-Testimonials from 2012 event
+Testimonials from past events

 “I thought the presentation was excellent.
 The humour and charisma of the presenters engaged the students.
 I was impressed with your professionalism and the standard of the resources you used.
 It has helped us to illustrate the consequences of the students choices.”
 “On their return to school one of the Senior teachers was stopped by one of the Worser Bay residents committee and thanked for being the first school to leave the beach tidier than when they arrived.
 They were very appreciative that we had made the effort to clean up the beach.”